learningmatter-mit/NeuralForceField/README.md

 pip install munch sigopt git+https://github.com/bp-kelley/descriptastorus \
 git+https://github.com/simonaxelrod/chemprop
 ```

-Some of the requirements allow for interfacing NFF with [ChemProp](https://github.com/chemprop/chemprop) [5], a module for property prediction based on a 2D molecular representation.

 You need to activate the `nff` environment to install the NFF package: